jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (f) for a modification that applies to a person unless they choose not to apply it, the person has a reasonable opportunity to choose not to apply it; and
   (g) a consultative process has been undertaken as described in section 6F, unless the Minister has dispensed with the consultative process under section 6F(3); and
   (h) making the modification will not, in substance, have the effect of extending the period for which a modification previously made under this section, or an exemption previously granted under section 6E, applies.
+Secondary legislation
+(6) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 Publication of modifications
-(6) The Minister’s reasons for recommending a modification, and an explanation of the way in which the modification complies with this section, must be published together with the modification.
+(7) The Minister of Revenue’s reasons for recommending a modification, and an explanation of the way in which the modification complies with this section, must be published together with an order under this section.

 ### 6E Exemptions granted by Commissioner
 Exemptions